 Two circuits of D later, we finally select a site.
 Godot has come and gone but everyone is happy.
 Only the parking/mating ritual remains to be accomplished but exhaustion has set in and the punters have ceased arguing.

 Evening sees us on the lookout over the northern parts of Purnululu.
 As with many spectacular parts of the world, no photograph can actually prepare you for the reality of the real thing.
 The red rocks of the escarpment are lit up orange and red by the setting sun and we all sit there clicking away.
 A Kiwi tourist is busy taking multiple photos and demonstrates the in-built photo stitching facility of his camera which produces a neat panorama in a matter of seconds.
 I attempt to do the same with my camera and succeed only in a beautiful set of out of focus and over-exposed shots.
-Time to read the manual, I think.
+I have had the camera several years but it is time to read the manual, I think.

 In the morning we head off for the first of our gorge walks, Echidna Gorge.
 It is a little over-rated and the track is like walking along Bourke Street, such are the crowds.
 There is a tour party in the Gorge and we get into conversation at the end of Gorge.
 One of their party observes that it has taken aeons to form the gorge and that this proves that climate change is rubbish since change is always occurring.
 Who, he asks, is making money from climate change?
 Exercising my well known self restraint I refrain from bludgeoning him with a nearby rock but Jill is convinced he only just escaped with his life.